junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 <br>

-When Cas can go to all the time and all the place, where did he go?
+When a frightened child can go to all the time and all the place, where did he go?

 He goes to see a creature he hasn't seen in millenniums, a fish that is essential, and a star that is just forming.
 He watches them with the joy from a child's eyes, and he can't help reaching his hands to them.
 That is when everything -- the history, the reality -- starts crashing down.